Michel-p16/PDS-Project/docs/source/evaluation_single.rst

    :alt: Confusion Matrix - DistilBERT Single Select

 **Analysis:**
 DistilBERT maintains **high classification accuracy** while being computationally lighter.
 The missclassifications and the overall looks are very similar to RoBERTas.
-The **High diagonal density** suggests that the model generalizes well.
+The **High diagonal density** suggests that the model performs good.

 **Key Metrics**